Costinteo/osds-lab/lab3/README.md

 Initial memory corruption exploits relied on shellcode injection.
 Back in the day, the stack used to be executable memory.
 After the introduction of the [NX bit](https://en.wikipedia.org/wiki/NX_bit), attacks evolved into a different direction.
 The NX bit basically set the standard for memory segments to have permissions according to their needs.
 The stack segment only needs to be read from and written to, but not to be executed from.
 Therefore, the introduction of the NX bit killed shellcode injection attacks... for *a while*.

 Attackers came up with the perfect solutions to the defending mechanisms - if we cannot inject arbitrary code, why not just *reuse* code that is already there?!
 We have actually done this ourselves in the previous laboratory, we have reused functions inside the program that were left there, but never called.
 However, that seems like a minuscule attack surface.
-Especially considering the functions should be completely benig!
+Especially considering the functions should be completely benign!
 How could an attacker get a shell, or do *anything* useful with those functions?
 Well...

 ![What if I told you...](../img/morpheus.png)